n0-ware/book-of-n0ware/Tools, Binaries, and Programs/CLI Utilities/Fundamental Linux/cut.md

 ## Arguments:
 - `-d "delimiter"` &mdash; Sets a "delimiter."
 - `-f (field number)` &mdash; Specifies the field to cut
 - `-b` &mdash;Extract specific bytes.
-Ranges specified with a `-`.
+Ranges are specified with a `-`.
 A number followed by a or preceded by a `-` specifies "from # to end or from beginning to dash.""
 Tabs/spaces are treated as 1 byte
 	- `cut -b 1,2,3 file.txt`
 	- `cut -b 1-3,5-7 file.txt`
 	- `cut -b 3- file.txt`